google/coop-analytics/docs/retailer_get_started.md

 This dataset either needs to be created, or the script needs to be modified to write to a dataset name of your choice.

-Below outlines the modifications required to each script:
+Below outlines the modifications required to each step:

 -   **Step 1 - Create analytics view**: creates a view of yesterday's Analytics export.
 Changes: